-The ancient tales of the White Mountains of New Hampshire include several references to Native American curses–including that of “Giant’s Grave” in the town of Carroll.
+The ancient tales of the White Mountains of New Hampshire include several references to Native American curses–including that of “Giant’s Grave” in the town of Carroll, New Hampshire.

 The “Giant’s Grave” itself was a mound or ridge of river gravel or sand located in the now “Fabyan” section of town.
 According to the History of Coos County, it was tradition that an “Indian maniac once stood on this ridge, and swinging a pitch-pine torch, which he had kindled at a tree struck by lightning, shouted in the storm this prophecy–‘The Great Spirit whispered in my ear, no pale-face shall take deep roots here.'”